The global chip shortage is going from bad to worse. Here's why you should care - KTVZ

 “Covid-19 is still a major consideration, but it is no longer the main bottleneck,” Canalys research manager Ben Stanton said Thursday.
 “Supply of critical components, such as chipsets, has quickly become a major concern, and will hinder smartphone shipments in the coming quarters,” he added.

-Beyond cars and smartphones, computer chips are used in an array of household goods.

-Siemens, which makes washing machines and refrigerators, told CNN Business on Thursday that it was “doing well so far regarding production constraints and prolonged delivery lead times,” but is keeping a close eye on developments.
+Siemens, whose automation systems for power grids, buildings and trains increasingly rely on technologies that require chips, told CNN Business on Thursday that it was “doing well so far regarding production constraints and prolonged delivery lead times,” but is keeping a close eye on developments.

 “We continue to put all our efforts in mitigating possible risks from potential component shortages,” it added.

-Note: Correction: A previous version of this article incorrectly stated that Siemens makes washing machines and refrigerators.
-It sold the business in 2015 to Bosch, which continues to produce household appliances under the Siemens brand.